IBM/pymm/info/checkpoint.md

 # Checkpoint

-The checkpoint method lets you put specific variables on the shelf and load tem later on.
+The checkpoint method lets you put specific variables on the shelf and load them later on.

 ```
 shelf.save (